geegatomar/Kaggle-/README.md

 # Kaggle
-All of my Kaggle competitions
+All of my Kaggle competitions and projects